Your shortlist

 Can the early signs of dementia differ in men and women?

-Early detection of dementia is crucial for managing symptoms and improving your loved one’s quality of life.
-When dementia is identified in the early stages, medical professionals can recommend treatments, therapies, and lifestyle changes that may help slow down the progression.
+Early detection of dementia is crucial for managing symptoms and improving quality of life.
+When dementia is identified in the early stages, medical professionals can recommend treatments, therapies and lifestyle changes that may help slow down progression and plan future care.

 When should I consult a doctor?